Port Scan Attacks: 4 Unbelievable Incident Response Challenge

 What is the IP address found as a result of the scan?

-To be honest, I wasn’t entirely sure what the question was asking since there were three other IPs (10.42.42.25, .50, and .56).
+At first, I wasn’t completely sure what the question was asking because there were three other IP addresses involved: 10.42.42.25, 10.42.42.50, and 10.42.42.56.

-Digging into the logs, I found successful TCP connections on ports 135 (RPC) and 139 (NetBIOS) for 10.42.42.50.
+I began by carefully examining the logs in the PCAP file and noticed successful TCP connections on ports 135 (RPC) and 139 (NetBIOS) for the IP address 10.42.42.50.

-To investigate further, I used the filter tcp.flag.ack==1 && tcp.flag.syn==0 to isolate packets with the ACK flag set.
+To investigate further, I applied the Wireshark filter ip.addr == 10.42.42.253 && tcp.flags.ack == 1 && tcp.flags.syn == 0 && tcp.flags.reset == 0 to isolate packets with the ACK flag set.

 What is the MAC address of the Apple system it finds?

-Then, in the Ethernet II protocol section, I located the source labeled as “Apple_92:6e:dc.”
+In this section, I identified the source labeled as “Apple_92:6e:dc”.

 What is the IP address of the detected Windows system?

-Next, I applied the filter tcp.flags.ack==1 && ip.src==10.42.42.253 to locate successful TCP connections.
+Next, I applied the filter tcp.flags.ack == 1 && ip.src == 10.42.42.253 to locate successful TCP connections initiated by the scanning IP.

 FAQs on Port Scan Attacks and Effective Incident Response